Nonlocal optical potential with core excitation in ${}^{10}\mathrm{Be}(d,p){}^{11}\mathrm{Be}$ and ${}^{11}\mathrm{Be}(p,d){}^{10}\mathrm{Be}$ reactions: Introduction

 Another important dynamic ingredient in few-body nuclear reactions is the excitation of the nuclear core $\Ax{A}$.
-When the deuteron stripping and pickup reactions are analyzed using standard DWBA and ADWA approaches, the core-excitation (CeX) effect is assumed to be just the rescaling of the differential cross section by the respective spectroscopic factor (SF), the weight of the respective component in the bound core plus neutron system.
+In standard reaction approaches the core excitation (CeX) as well as other inelastic processes are accounted for implicitly via optical potentials.
+Explicit inclusion of the CeX generates coupling potentials and states with several components.
+When the deuteron stripping and pickup reactions are analyzed using standard DWBA and ADWA approaches, the different components are assumed to participate in the reaction independently, and the differential cross section for a given transfer channel simply scales with the respective spectroscopic factor (SF), the weight of the respective component in the bound core plus neutron system.
 However, the Faddeev-type calculations extended for the dynamical excitation of the nuclear core \cite{deltuva:13d} proved for a number of cases like ${}^{10}\mathrm{Be}(d,p){}^{11}\mathrm{Be}$ and ${}^{20}\mathrm{O}(d,p){}^{21}\mathrm{O}$ that the SF factorization in the differential cross section is a good approximation at low energies only, roughly up to 10 MeV per nucleon, while the deviation from the SF factorization assumption increases with increasing reaction energy.
 Furthermore, the direction of the quadrupole CeX effect depends on the angular momentum transfer $\ell$, suppressing $\ell=0$ and enhancing $\ell=2$ reactions \cite{deltuva:17b}.
 The CeX effect is a result of multi-step transitions leading to a complicated interplay between its contributions of the two- and three-body nature.
 Consistent conclusions have been drawn also in the CDCC-type study \cite{gomez:17a}.

 Those Faddeev-type calculations with CeX were limited so far to local potentials between nucleons and the core.
 A further shortcoming in the case of ${}^{10}\mathrm{Be}(d,p){}^{11}\mathrm{Be}$ and ${}^{11}\mathrm{Be}(p,d){}^{10}\mathrm{Be}$ reactions was the use of standard optical potential parametrizations such as Chapel Hill 89 (CH89) \cite{CH89} or Koning and Delaroche (KD) \cite{koning}, fitted to heavier nuclei.
 Those parametrizations do not provide accurate description of $p+{}^{10}\mathrm{Be}$ scattering data, examples for elastic scattering at 6 to 11 MeV are shown in Ref.~\cite{dBe12-21c}.
 Furthermore, as the parameters of local optical potentials are energy-dependent, there is an ambiguity in fixing them, especially in transfer reactions where the effective nucleon-core energy differs in the initial and final states.
 Thus, the predictions of previous calculations for three-body reactions have the associated uncertainties.
 Therefore, the goals of the present work are (i) developing an energy-independent nonlocal optical potential for the nucleon-${}^{10}\mathrm{Be}$ system including explicitly the dynamical excitation of the ${}^{10}\mathrm{Be}$ core, consistent with the experimental data in a possibly broader energy regime, and (ii) applying this new potential to the description of ${}^{10}\mathrm{Be}(d,p){}^{11}\mathrm{Be}$ and ${}^{11}\mathrm{Be}(p,d){}^{10}\mathrm{Be}$ reactions using the rigorous three-body Faddeev formalism.
 Given their sophistication and advantages over widely employed standard potentials and approaches, the combination of the two above goals would constitute a new state-of-the-art description of deuteron stripping and pickup reactions.